apache/freemarker/README.md

     - Test Resource Folders:
       src/test/resources

-  - Still inside the "Sources" tab, change the "Language level" to "7".
-(Yes, we use Java 16 SDK with language level 7 in the IDE, due to the tricks FreeMarker uses to support different Java versions.)

   - Switch over to the "Dependencies" tab (still inside "Project Structure" / "Modules"), and add all the jar-s inside the `ide-dependencies` directory as dependency.
 (How: Click the "+" icon at the right edge, select "JARs or directory", navigate to `ide-dependencies` directory, expand it, then range-select all the jars in it.
-Thus you add all of them at once.)
-After all jar-s were added, find  dom4j-*.jar in the table, and move it to the bottom of the table (otherwise it shadows some Jaxen classes with a too old version).
+Thus, you add all of them at once.)

 - "File" -> "Settings" -> "Build, Execution, Deployment" -> "Compiler" -> "Excludes":
   Add source files that match these (you simply find them manually, and add their absolute path):